HaoyangGuo/wardrobe-22/design_docs/design_doc.md

 This document outlines the system design for a digital wardrobe ios app that helps users organize their clothes, create outfits, and virtually try on outfits/individual garments.
 The app leverages generative AI models to automate tasks such as background removal, clothes tagging, and to make novel features such as virtual try-on possible.
 Technologies such as React Native (TypeScript), Spring Boot (Java), and Terraform are used as per the developer's personal preference and learning goals.

+The social aspect should be minimized.
+Users should not be aware of other users.
+For an outfit, a user can save the canvas as a watermarked image and share it on other platforms.
+The app should remain a utility too

 In short, the target users of this app are young people who are fashion-conscious and would like to digitize their wardrobe to better organize their garments and outfits.

 ## Features